 Image credit: The Courageous Heart of Irena Sendler

 Island On Bird Street

 Inspired by the semi-autobiographical children’s novel, the Island on Bird Street.
-Alex is an 11 year old Jewish boy living in the Warsaw Ghetto.
+Alex is an 11-year-old Jewish boy living in the Warsaw Ghetto.
 When he is suddenly separated from his uncle and father, he must find the courage and wits to survive on his own.
-This film is a great introduction into the Holocaust, since it is accurate, but not gruesome.
-It’s great for middle school, and is Dove family approved for ages 12+.
+This film is a great introduction to the Holocaust, since it is accurate, but not gruesome.
+It’s great for middle school students and is Dove family approved for ages 12+.

-Ever since I had read the book Run, Boy Run – I knew I desperately wanted it turned into film.
-This movie did not disappoint.
-Based upon a true story, Run, Boy Run is the unbelievable story of a nine year old Jewish boy who survives the Holocaust on his own for two and a half years.
-With his innocent charm, and his newly learnt Catholic prayers, Jurek survives by living in the woods and relying on friendly Polish farmers to take him in for a night or two.
+Based upon a true story, Run, Boy Run is the unbelievable story of a nine-year-old Jewish boy who survives the Holocaust on his own for two and a half years.
+With his innocent charm and newly learned Catholic prayers, Jurek survives by living in the woods and relying on friendly Polish farmers to take him in for a night or two.
 During this time, he also loses his arm in a freak accident – and survives it all.
-It is also on Netflix!
+It is also on Amazon Prime!
 Image credit: Run, Boy, Run

 Based on a true story, teenager Stefania Podgorska and her younger sister shelter thirteen Jewish people in their attic for two and a half years.
 This film’s content is low and is Dove family approved for ages 12+.
 It is also pretty accurate based on everything I’ve researched.

 There’s been a lot of movies about Anne Frank, but this is probably my favorite edition.
 Anne Frank was a young Dutch Jewish girl who lived in hiding for a couple of years.
 Although she died in a concentration camp, her father survived the war and published her wartime diaries.